lucamrgs/MUDscope/README.md

 ## Examples
 We provide a running example in the [examples/](examples/) directory.
+We provide the results set of our research at: https://mega.nz/folder/hx8VgRxa#9tBD8Mh8DplIzfobQcF45w

 ## Dataset
 Our evaluations were performed on two datasets: